 Great need for jobs and training places

-What the country needs in order to reduce poverty is a great many new jobs – in particular for unskilled and low-skilled workers.
+What the country needs in order to defeat poverty is a great many new jobs – especially but not only for unskilled and low-skilled workers.
 There also needs to be a far greater range of better-quality training places on offer.

 Indian agriculture is largely geared towards self-sufficiency.
 Rural development, agriculture and food production are traditionally a key topic in politics and society.
 In order to feed its growing population, India pursued an approach known as the “green revolution” for many years, which was based on intensive farming and a small palette of staple foods.
 This made it possible to make important progress in terms of achieving food security.
 At the same time, however, this policy also played a major part in causing soil degradation, water shortages and water pollution, high levels of pesticides in food and loss of biodiversity, and in cementing social inequality.

 Because of population growth, in many regions the size of the cultivated areas is constantly shrinking and more and more people no longer have land of their own.
 Many small farmers must rely on loans to buy fertiliser and seeds, and to pay for irrigation water, and as a result they are often highly in debt.

 In light of this situation there is increasing discussion in India about establishing agro-ecological approaches as sustainable methods of farming.
 This approach is meant to improve the incomes and the economic viability of smallholder farms, allow the soil to recover, increase productivity and the range of different products, and thus improve food security.